 How to use blue shampoo

-How To Use Blue Shampoos 2023 | A Simple Guide To Toning Shampoos
+How To Use Blue Shampoos | 5 Simple Steps For Toning Brunette Hair

 Here’s an easy guide on how to use blue shampoos for toning your brassy brunette or blonde hair.
 Check out how often you need to use this shampoo and if you can use it with regular conditioner.

-Believe it or not toning your hair is as important as dyeing it the right shade.
+Toning your hair is as important as dyeing it the right shade.
 A lot of hair colors (especially bleached blonde tones) fade with time.
+And this can often lead to something called “brassiness”.
+This is nothing but the presence of warm undertones on hair.

 In blonde hair, this can be seen as an abundance of orange giving bleached hair a “coppery” or strawberry blonde look.